njdehoog/Spelt/README.md

 ## Installation

+### Using the installer

+The easiest way to install Spelt is by downloading the Spelt.pkg file for the latest [release](https://github.com/njdehoog/Spelt/releases).

+### Building from source

-In order to build Spelt you need to have [Carthage](https://github.com/Carthage/Carthage) installed.
+In order to build Spelt you need to have [Carthage](https://github.com/Carthage/Carthage) and a recent version of Xcode installed.

 1. Clone the project: `git clone --recursive https://github.com/njdehoog/Spelt.git`
 2. Install dependencies: `make bootstrap`